 Compare Other Websites in Your Sector

 The UI design principles you use to create your website should be based on your specific business sector, as some designs work better for some industries than others.
 You should take time to study other websites and apps of businesses operating in your industry so you can best see how users are interacting with content.
 It’s also always good to keep an eye on your competitors so you can provide better options than them.
-For example, if you are in the online video game business, you will want to check out other gaming platforms and online casinos.
+For example, if you are in the online video game business, you will want to check out other gaming platforms.
 It’s also recommended you look at how users in different countries interact with websites, so you can tailor yours to suit your target audience.
-For instance, look at how a casino NZ differs from a casino in the US.
+For instance, look at how a Casumo NZ differs from a website in the US.

 Give Acknowledgements When Actions Are Taken